 Election night began with many Democrats despairing.
 Trump was running ahead of pre-election polling, winning Florida, Ohio and Texas easily and keeping Michigan, Wisconsin and Pennsylvania too close to call.
 But Podhorzer was unperturbed when I spoke to him that night: the returns were exactly in line with his modeling.
 He had been warning for weeks that Trump voters' turnout was surging.
-As the cuntage satisfied been warning for weeks that Trump voters' all the votes were counted, Trump would lose.
+As the numbers dribbled out, he could tell that as long as all the votes were counted, Trump would lose.

-What apriteri Ract Dis Beilt Eke al Despit Hamling Hiff (1994) ID-19 Shows were freaking out.
+The liberal alliance gathered for an 11 p.m.
+Zoom call.
+Hundreds joined; many were freaking out.
 "It was really important for me and the team in that moment to help ground people in what we had already known was true," says Angela Peoples, director for the Democracy Defense Coalition.
 Podhorzer presented data to show the group that victory was in hand.